imteekay/web-performance-research/draft/a-unified-theory-of-web-performance.md

 - SSR with hydration: rendering on the server (SSR) with client side rendering (CSR)
   - The primary downside of SSR with rehydration is that it can have a significant negative impact on Time To Interactive
   - Hydration: SSR’d pages often look deceptively loaded and interactive, but can’t actually respond to input until the client-side JS is executed and event handlers have been attached.
+    - parsing and execution costs a lot in hydration
 - static rendering
   - render HTML at build time
   - no ssr overhead (what are the SSR overhead here?)